miguelpduarte/AdventOfCode-Rust/aoc2021/notes.md

 * `06_smort_arrs` - using native arrays instead of `VecDeque` and instead of moving the items around, just indexing on them with a "shift" integer that wraps around.
 Very similar in time to the `VecDeque` solution (though slightly faster and more consistent), averaging something like 40-48 microseconds.
 * `06_rekicho` - [`@Rekicho`](https://github.com/Rekicho)'s solution, adapted to fit my structure so we could time it in the same basis.
 Kind of naive by copying the arrays in every iteration, but still ridiculously fast, averaging something like 5.5-6.5 microseconds.
 * `06_rekicho_clipped` - The same as `06_rekicho` but after applying `clippy`'s suggestions (removing `.clone` and "replacing the loop by: `values[..(9 - 1)].clone_from_slice(&old_values[1..9]);`").
 Seems to be marginally slower, though, which is funny, averaging 7-8 microseconds.
 Probably due to the assignments being grouped before the change, and now they are split in two parts: that memcpy and the assignment in the lines after.
 Removing the call to `.clone` had no impact in performance, which makes sense since `[u64]` is `Copy`, which makes it so that `.copy` is used instead of `.clone` AFAIK.
 * `06_smort_arrs_better_init` - A reimplementation of my array solution, with faster initialization.
 Basically used iterators a bit less: `.map`'ed only once instead of 3 with method references, and instead of counting the number of elements of each type to initialize the array, iterated over the dataset, incrementing the respective index.
 Since the data initialization and access are both quite fast, this makes sense to be quite a bit faster.
-Average is around x-y microseconds.
+Average is around 5-6 microseconds.

  Takeaways: